Revolve Finance Accountholder Agreement

 10. Returns and Refunds

 If you are entitled to a refund for any reason for goods or services obtained with your Debit Card, the return and refund will be handled by the merchant.
 If the merchant credits your Account, the credit may not be immediately available.
-While merchant refunds post as soon as they are received, please note that we have no control over when a merchant sends a credit transaction and the refund may not be available for a number of days after the date the refund transaction occurs.
+While merchant refunds post as soon as they are received, please note that we have no control over when a merchant sends a credit transaction, and the refund may not be available for a number of days after the date the refund transaction was initiated by the merchant.

 We are not responsible in any way for any goods or services you decide to purchase, including without limitation, their quality, safety, legality, or delivery.
 We will not become involved in any dispute involving such goods or services.
 You also agree to release us and our respective directors, officers, employees, agents, and service providers from any and all claims, demands, and damages between persons using and accepting the Debit Card associated with your Account, including any claims, demands, or damages arising out of or related to the purchase or sale of goods or services.